Open-Data-Science-at-SIO/RRROBOTS/README.md

-# Reproducible Research in R for Ocean Biosciences: Open-science Training Seminar
+# Reproducible Research in R for Ocean Biosciences: Open-science Training Seminar (RRROBOTS)

 Welcome!
+(Yes, we have an awesome acronym!)

 ## Course Objectives